globallightingdata/website/docs/geometry/types/parametric-cuboid-recessed.md

 ![Recessed Cuboid](/img/docs/geometry/parametric/recessed-cuboid.webp)

-The Recessed Cuboid is a cube-shaped recessed luminaire.
+The `RecessedCuboid` is a cube-shaped recessed luminaire.

-Width, length, and height describe the total size of the entire luminaire.
+- `Width`, `Length`, and `Height` describe the total size of the entire luminaire.
-Luminous width, length, and height describe the dimensions of the luminous surfaces.
-The height describes how far the luminous part sticks out of the mounting surface.
-Top dimensions are by default 80% of the lower dimensions.
+- `LuminousWidth`, `LuminousLength` and `LuminousHeight` describe the dimensions of the luminous surfaces.
+- The `LuminousHeight` describes how far the luminous part sticks out of the mounting surface.
+- Top dimensions are by default 80% of the lower dimensions.

 | Parameter      | Type |      Explanation       |
 | -------------- | :--: | :--------------------: |